MuaadhN/OpenCV-Projects-with-C-and-Visual-Studio/README.md

 Enhance security and automation using license plate recognition.
 Implement computer vision algorithms for smart surveillance and traffic management.

-## Getting Started

-1. Clone the repository.
-2. Open the projects in Visual Studio.
-3. Ensure OpenCV is properly configured.
-4. Run the projects and explore the code.

 ## Dependencies